 Prop 24 guarantees that any business which receives your personal data will have to offer the same level of personal privacy protection that the business which originally collected it ensured.

 5. Reasonable & Appropriate Security Requirements

-Prop 24 ensures that any businesses which collects your personal info must protect it, meaning that they will get have significant liability if your data is leaked, hacked or otherwise exposed.
+Prop 24 ensures that any businesses which collect your personal info must protect it, meaning that they will get have significant liability if your data is leaked, hacked, or otherwise exposed.